baus/install-discourse/README.md

 Todo: add script to create the admin account

 ### Edit site settings
+The default values are in: app/models/site_setting.rb
 * Logon to site with the admin account
 * Edit settings page http://discoursetest.org/admin/site_settings
-* In particular set the notification_email which is the from address used in emails from the system.
-The default value for this setting is in: app/models/site_setting.rb
+* Set the notification_email.
+It is the from address used in emails from the system.
+I set it to info@discoursetest.org.
+* Set force_hostname to your domain name.
+I set it to discoursetest.org.
+This is used when generating URLs in emails.

 ### TODO
 * Add more information about email configuration and start sidekiq when testing development installation.
 Should the admin account be set when testing the development server?